marko-js/marko/packages/marko/docs/conditionals-and-lists.md

 </for>
 ```

-> **ProTip:** If you have multiple tags underneath `<for>`, you can key only the first tag and that is enough to properly identify its siblings as well
+> **ProTip**: If you have multiple tags underneath `<for>`, you can key only the first tag and that is enough to properly identify its siblings as well
 >
 > ```marko
 > <dl>